 In 2018, the English-Speaking Union (ESU) celebrates 100 years of promoting better communication between people of all cultures and countries.
-They wanted to build a campaign website to celebrate this achievement, engage their audiences, and communicate both their illustrious history and the ambitious future of this world-renowned organisation.
+They wanted to build a campaign website to celebrate this achievement, engage their audiences, and communicate both the illustrious history and ambitious future of this world-renowned organisation.

 The ESU, founded in 1918, is an educational charity and membership organisation which believes in the power of spoken communication.
 It has spent the last 100 years changing lives through promoting oracy skills, and global and cultural understanding.
 With a wealth of personal stories which illustrate the ESU’s impact – from alumni and supporters such as Sir Trevor McDonald and KT Tunstall, as well as a distinguished history including the likes of Sir Winston Churchill and TS Eliot – and archive imagery to bring those stories to life, they wanted to bring all this content together in a celebratory site which would link their rich history with their future focus: equipping young people with the oracy skills and confidence to engage with the world, discuss their ideas and share them with others.